There is a problem

 - why you are asking them to leave (also known as grounds)

-If you are asking your subtenant to leave for one of the reasons above, it will be because you are asking your tenant (likely to be your subtenant's landlord) to leave at the same time.
+If you're asking your subtenant to leave, it will be because you are asking your tenant (likely to be your subtenant's landlord) to leave at the same time.

 You'll need to give your subtenant the right amount of time to leave the property and tell them under which grounds you are asking them to leave.
 The amount of time a subtenant is given before they must leave a property is called 'notice'.